-Croatians have literally been making wine for thousands of years.
+Croatians have been making wine for thousands of years.
 And good ones at that.
-With the increase in tourists visiting the country in recent years (nearly 21 million tourists visited Croatia in 2019), it should come as no surprise that more and more people are tasting and liking Croatian wines.
+With the increase in tourists visiting the country in recent years (nearly 21 million tourists visited Croatia in 2019), it should be no surprise that more and more people are tasting and liking Croatian wines.

-And that’s why Win Burke and Mirena Bagur, Boston residents, decided that it was the right time to start introducing Croatian wines to the United States.
+And that’s why Win Burke and Mirena Bagur, Boston residents, decided it was the right time to introduce Croatian wines to the United States.

 Mirena Bagur grew up in the small town of Metkovic in the Dubrovnik-Neretva region of the Dalmatian coast.
 For Mirena’s family, traditions were important.
 Her grandfather had a Plavac Mali (a type of Croatian red wine) vineyard.

-Win is what you would call a serial high tech entrepreneur.
-He is highly experienced in the early stages of startups and is the President and CEO of Croatian Premium Wines.
+Win is what you would call a serial high-tech entrepreneur.
+Highly experienced in the early stages of startups and is the President and CEO of Croatian Premium Wines.

-Win and Mirena became a couple ten years ago, and when Win traveled with Mirena to Croatia for the first time, he realized that the U.S. was missing out on some seriously good wines.
+Win and Mirena became a couple ten years ago, and when Win traveled with Mirena to Croatia for the first time, he realized that the U.S. was missing out on some outstanding wines.

-Croatian Premium Wine offers reds, whites, and rosés sourced from the Komarna wine growing area of South Dalmatia.
-The soil is sparse here, mixed with limestone and faces south and southwest.
+Croatian Premium Wine offers reds, whites, and rosés sourced from the Komarna wine-growing area of South Dalmatia.
+The soil, mixed with limestone, is sparse here and faces south and southwest.

 A New Wine: K7

 “To me, that is a true expression of Dalmatia,” said Mirena.
-It’s very aromatic; it’s got all the tannins that you want.
+It’s very aromatic and has all the tannins you want.
 “It’s dry,” she continued.